gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/project/2017-07-09-sourceforge-to-netlify-migration.md

 Starting with Eclipse plug-ins v4.x, the **Eclipse update sites URLs** were **migrated** from the venerable SourceForge **to the new Netlify site**.

-The project currently has no more operational dependencies on SourceForge.
+Currently the project has no more operational dependencies on SourceForge.

 [Netlify](https://www.netlify.com) is a new (open source friendly) web hosting profider, with a very convenient way of managing and updating sites.